 What Exactly is Liposuction And is it Right For Me?

-ne of the most frequent questions I get in my practice has to do with liposuction – exactly what it is and whether it is the right choice for your individual needs.
-Liposuction, also known as lipoplasty or suction lipectomy, reshapes and streamlines areas of the body by removing unwanted fat from specific areas.
-These problem areas include the abdomen, hips, buttocks, back, arms, thighs, knees, calves, ankles, upper arms, chin, cheeks, love handles, breasts including male breast enlargement, saddlebags and the neck.
+One of the most frequent questions I get in my practice is liposuction – exactly what it is and whether it is the right choice for your individual needs.
+Liposuction, also known as lipoplasty or suction lipectomy, reshapes and streamlines body areas by removing unwanted fat from specific areas.
+These problem areas include the abdomen, hips, buttocks, back, arms, thighs, knees, calves, ankles, upper arms, cheeks, love handles, breasts including male breast enlargement, saddlebags, and the neck.

 Liposuction surgery usually improves contours.
 Since the healing process is gradual, you should expect to wait at least several months to get an accurate picture of the results of your surgery.
 The small incisions will fade over a number of months, usually becoming barely visible.
 The results of liposuction surgery are usually long-lasting, but they may be affected by further weight gain, aging, pregnancy and other lifestyle factors.